jvargh/consul-demo/README.md

 0\.
 Run kubectx eks

 1\.
-Use cmd to scale down, effectively bringing Primary back-end down.
+Use kubectl to scale down, effectively bringing Primary backend down.
 ```
 kubectl scale deployment.apps/counting --replicas=0 --context eks
 ```
 When service Counting has replica=0 or no pods, then Dashboard in Primary will connect to Counting service in Secondary DC.
 Result=\> both UIs for Primary and Secondary should reflect same values

-Fig shows result of scale down
+Fig shows result of scale down.
+Result is that Dashboard UI for dc1 should reflect dc2 values Step 1: Counting service goes down (no pods)
+Step 2: Dashboard in Primary will connect to Counting service in dc2.

 ![image](https://github.com/jvargh/consul-demo/assets/3197295/61e0e60c-059e-446c-86fb-d4c0a9ab218c)

 2\.
-Use cmd to scale up, effectively bringing Primary back-end up.
+Use kubectl to scale up, effectively bringing Primary backend up.
 ```
 kubectl scale deployment.apps/counting --replicas=1 --context eks
 ```
-When service Counting has replica=1 or 1 pod, then Dashboard in Primary will start count from 1 and both UIs should show unique counts.
+When service Counting is up (has at least 1 pod), dc1 Dashboard will start count from 1.
+Both UIs should show unique counts.

 # Demo 4: Intentions for services communication control